Posted on 12th May 2020

 The Fukai gourd shape seal is a seal that is still unknown.
 The word "Fukai" is engraved inside a frame in the shape of a gourd.

-There are pottery with a stamp of Hirasawa Kuro or Masaki Sozaburo, who were samurai of the Owari clan, next to the gourd shape seal.
+There is pottery with a stamp of Hirasawa Kuro or Masaki Sozaburo, who were samurai of the Owari clan, next to the gourd shape seal.
 From this, it is thought that the Owari clan was deeply involved with the gourd shape seal.

 In addition, Gengen-sai, the 11th generation head of the Urasenke school of tea ceremony, visited Owari and made a tea bowl in the Ofukai kiln.
-The handmade tea bowl has been handed down to the present day.
+The handmade tea bowl has been handed down through the ages to the present day.
 It is known that it was made in the first year of Koka (1844) because of the year number on the wooden box, and this tea bowl was also stamped with the "Fukai gourd seal".

 All prices are in JPY